-Support us Volunteer Volunteer opportunities Volunteer as a driver Our Patient Transport service provides a safe and efficient, high quality transport service for patients, their families and their carers - from their homes to the Hospice, and the return journey.
+Support us Volunteer Volunteer opportunities Volunteer as a driver Our Patient Transport drivers provide safe, efficient, high quality transport for patients, their families and their carers - from their homes to the Hospice, and back again.
 This may be for day therapy assessments and clinics, bereavement/family support, complementary therapies or any other service offered by the Hospice.
 Interested?
-Call 01485 601700 or Apply Online Volunteer Role Summary Either in your own or one of the Hospice vehicles you will safely transport patients at a prearranged time from their home to the Hospice.
-You will ensure the safe transfer into and out of the vehicle following Moving and Handling procedures.
-On arrival at the Hospice, you'll ensure the safe transfer from the vehicle using appropriate aids if necessary (like a wheelchair) or by asking staff for assistance.A commitment to training over several weeks is required.
+Call 01485 601700 or Apply Online Volunteer Role Summary Either in your own or one of the Hospice vehicles you'll pick patients up at a prearranged time and take them from their home to the Hospice - or back home after their visit.
+You'll help them into and out of the vehicle - and when you get there you may need to use appropriate aids (like a wheelchair), the Day Therapy team will provide support with this.
+If you use your own vehicle it doesn't have be any special kind and you don't need any additional licence qualification.
+You may find that your motor insurance covers you to drive people on a voluntary basis without any additional cost - and without even having to let them know.
+Wednesdays are particularly busy days, so volunteers for that day are most welcome.
+Training will be given over several weeks.
 This role is subject to an Enhanced Disclosure & Barring Service (DBS) check.
 Key Responsibilities of the volunteer 1.
-Vehicle Safety – take responsibility for ensuring that your own vehicle is in sound working order, safe and clean.
-If you are using a Hospice vehicle, check that the vehicle is roadworthy and has sufficient fuel.
-If you have doubts you are to report them direct to the Hospice Driver or the Transport Coordinator.2.
-Routes – use effective route planning to minimise mileage but above all ensure optimum patient comfort.
-Patients should be transported directly to and from the Hospice, unless otherwise advised.3.
-Safety – maintain patient safety and own safety at all times and report any concerns expressed by the patient, or your own concerns about the patient's safety direct to Day Therapy.4.
-Mobility – if required, assist the patient to get into/out the car safely.5.
-Empathy – facilitate patient led conversations but be responsive to the patient’s needs to travel in silence if they wish.
-Ask if they would like the radio on or not.
-Be aware of time and do not drive too fast or appear rushed.6.
-Hospice Ambassador – ensure at all times you are promoting the Hospice values and philosophy of Hospice care.7.
-Communication – once at the Hospice, report to the Day Therapy team and report any issues or relevant information about the patient.8.
-Hygiene - if a patient is ill in the car, the driver should use the Drivers pack to contain any spillage.
-If the car is soiled, the driver should have it cleaned and apply to the Hospice for reimbursement.9.
-Infection Control - the Driver is responsible for ensuring the car is wiped down with antibacterial wipes before and after the patient’s journey.10.
-Emergencies - be aware of what to do in an emergency situation, for example if the vehicle breaks down or the patient collapses.11.
-To read, agree and sign to comply with the key responsibilities of this role and all elements contained in the Volunteer Agreement.
+Vehicle Safety – take responsibility for making sure your own vehicle is in sound working order, safe and clean.
+If you're using a Hospice vehicle, check the vehicle is roadworthy and has enough fuel.
+Report any doubts to the Hospice Driver or Transport Coordinator.2.
+Routes – plan your route to minimise mileage but make sure the patient is comfortable.
+Always use the most direct route unless told otherwise.3.
+Safety – maintain patient safety and your own safety at all times and report any concerns, yours or the patient's, to Day Therapy.4.
+Mobility – if needed, help the passenger get into/out of the vehicle safely.5.
+Empathy – join in with patient led conversations but respect the patient’s need to travel in silence if they wish.
+Ask if they'd like the radio on or not.
+Be aware of time and don't drive too fast or appear rushed.6.
+Hospice ambassador – promote the Hospice values and philosophy of Hospice care.7.
+Communication – once at the Hospice, go to the Day Therapy team and tell them about any issues or relevant information about the patient.8.
+Hygiene - if a patient is ill in the car, use the Drivers pack to contain any spillage.
+If the car is soiled, have it cleaned and you'll be reimbursed.9.
+Infection Control - you're responsible for ensuring the car is wiped down with antibacterial wipes before and after the patient’s journey.10.
+Emergencies - be aware of what to do in an emergency situation, for example if the vehicle breaks down or the patient feels unwell.11.
+Read, agree and sign to comply with the key responsibilities of this role and all elements contained in the Volunteer Agreement.